openbabel/documentation/GUI/GUI.rst

 The Open Babel GUI
 ------------------

-Open Babel converts chemical objects (currently molecules or reactions) from one file format to another.
+The :command:`obabel` command line program converts chemical objects (currently molecules or reactions) from one file format to another.
 The GUI interface is an alternative to using the command line and has the same capabilities.
 Since Open Babel 2.3, the GUI is available cross-platform on Windows, Linux and MacOSX.

+Since the functionality of the GUI mirrors that of :command:`obabel`, you should consult the previous chapter to learn about available features and how to use them.
+This chapter describes the general use of the GUI and then focuses on features that are specific to the GUI.

 Basic operation
 ~~~~~~~~~~~~~~~